dgraph-io/dgraph/wiki/content/deploy/index.md

 `-a, --alpha` (default: `localhost:9080`): Dgraph Alpha gRPC server address to connect for live loading.
 This can be a comma-separated list of Alphas addresses in the same cluster to distribute the load, e.g.,  `"alpha:grpc_port,alpha2:grpc_port,alpha3:grpc_port"`.

+`--xidmap` (default: disabled.
+Need a path): Store xid to uid mapping to a directory.
+Dgraph will save all identifiers used in the load for later use in other data ingest operations.
+The mapping will be saved in the path you provide and you must indicate that same path in the next load.
+It is recommended to use this flag if you have full control over your identifiers (Blank-nodes).
+Because the identifier will be mapped to a specific UID.

 ### Bulk Loader

 {{% notice "note" %}}